 Restaurant inspection reports are open records.
 They may be viewed online or a copy can obtained at the James O. Goodwin Health Center at 5051 S 129th E Ave in Tulsa.

 Hot foods should be refrigerated as soon as possible within two hours after cooking.
-Don't keep the food if it's been standing out for more than two hours.
-Don't taste test it, either.
+Food kept without temperature control allows the food to cool to the same temperature as the environment and allow harmful bacteria to grow.
+Don't keep food if it's been stored below 135F or above 41F for more than two hours.
+Each temperature scenario incurs different risks regarding the type of foodborne pathogens able to grow and the rate of growth likely to occur so don't taste test it, either.
 Even a small amount of contaminated food can cause illness.

 Date leftovers so they can be used within a safe time.
 Generally, they remain safe when properly refrigerated for three to five days.
 If in doubt, throw it out.

 Refrigerators should stay at 41ºF (5ºC) or less.
 A temperature of 41ºF (5ºC) or less is important because it slows the growth of most bacteria.
-The temperature won't kill the bacteria, but it will keep them from multiplying.
-The fewer there are, the less likely you are to get sick from them.
+The temperature won't kill the bacteria, but it will keep them from multiplying quickly.
+The fewer bacteria there are, the less likely you are to get sick from them.

 Freezing at 0ºF (minus 18ºC) or less stops bacterial growth (although it won't kill all bacteria already present.)

-The following table is a rundown of storage guidelines for some of the foods that are regulars on America's dinner tables. http://www.fightbac.org/doubt.cfm
+This chart is a rundown of storage guidelines for some of the foods that are regulars on America's dinner tables.

 Freezer burn is a food-quality issue, not a food safety issue.
 It appears as grayish-brown leathery spots on frozen food.
 It occurs when air reaches the food's surface and dries out the product.
 This can happen when food is not securely wrapped in air-tight packaging.
 Color changes result from chemical changes in the food's pigment.
 Although undesirable, freezer burn does not make the food unsafe.
 Cut away these areas either before or after cooking the food.
 When freezing food in plastic bags, push all the air out before sealing.